nozzlegear/Riddlevox/README.md

 <meta name="viewport" content="width=device-width, initial-scale=1.0" />
 ```

-By default, Nozzlegear will not automatically show a popup if the user has converted (subscribed to your list, etc.).
+By default, Riddlevox will not automatically show a popup if the user has converted (subscribed to your list, etc.).
 Pass in a UniqueId to differentiate between different popups.

 ```
 var uniqueId = "mainPageMailingList";